slugbyte/lackluster.nvim/README.md

 -- !must called setup() before setting the colorscheme! lackluster.setup({
     -- You can overwrite the following syntax colors by setting them to one of...
-    --   1) a hexcode like "#a1b2c3" for a custom color --   2) "default" or nil will just use whatever lackluster's default is. tweak_syntax = {
+    --   1) a hexcode like "#a1b2c3" for a custom color.
+    --   2) "default" or nil will just use whatever lackluster's default is. tweak_syntax = {
         string = "default",